-Every business is required to manage accounting books and receipts from the first day of operating the business.
-Managing the books depends on the type of business, its scope and the industry in which it operates.
-The VAT and Income Tax accounting book management instructions are complex, cumbersome and not easy to implement.
-These are instructions that relate to the obligation of every business / taxpayer to manage the accounting books in their business, according to their occupation, field of business activity and the industry to which they are associated, while describing the documents that a business owner must keep and document, as well as regarding the manner in which the accounting will be carried out in the business.
-The book management file contains rigid instructions that were written “under laboratory conditions” and are sometimes difficult and complex to implement in the face of the business reality that changes frequently and creates a new equilibrium in accordance with the market forces operating in the business reality.
+The VAT and Income Tax account book management instructions are complex, cumbersome, and not easy to implement.
+These instructions relate to the obligation of every businessperson/taxpayer to manage the account books in his business, according to his occupation, field of business activity, and the industry to which he is associated, while describing the documents that a business owner must keep and document, as well as the manner in which the business’s account management will be carried out.

 The normative framework

-The obligation to maintain account books by a dealer/taxpayer is found in Section 66 of the Value Added Tax Law, 5736-1975, and in Section 130 of the Income Tax Ordinance (New Version), 5721-1961.
-The manner in which a business’s account books must be maintained is detailed in the Income Tax (Management of Account Books) Regulations, 5733-1973, and in the Value Added Tax (Management of Account Books) Regulations, 5736-1976.
+The manner in which a business’s account books must be managed is detailed in the Income Tax (Management of Account Books) Regulations, 5733-1973, as well as in the Value Added Tax (Management of Account Books) Regulations, 5736-1976.

 Disqualification of accounting books only when there is a material deviation

-As stated, the provisions of the VAT and Income Tax accounting books are not easy to implement.
-In fact, meeting the requirements of all the rules for managing accounting books without exception is almost an impossible task for most business owners.
-Interpreting and referring to the technical details of managing business accounts often leads to the invalidation of business accounting books very quickly due to these and other deviations from the provisions set forth in the rules.
-The method of invalidating the books should not be considered an easy basis for imposing a tax according to the best judgment on the income of the dealer, although the courts, as recently ruled in Case No. 4779/09 Subhi Sha’ban , are not in a hurry to adopt the Tax Authority’s rulings regarding the invalidation of accounting books.
-It also seems that the committees for the acceptance of books that hear appeals from dealers/taxpayers about the decision to invalidate books have adopted and are adopting the principle that the invalidation of accounting books should not be easily permitted, even when there are significant deviations from the rules. determined,
+Interpretation and technical expert treatment of business accounting often leads to the rapid disqualification of business accounting books due to these and other deviations from the provisions set forth in the rules.
+The method of invalidating the books should not be considered as an easy basis for imposing a tax according to the best judgment on the income of the trader, even in the courts, as was recently ruled.
+In the case of 4779/09 Subhi Shaaban , They are not in a hurry to adopt the Tax Authority’s rulings regarding the invalidation of accounting books.
+Furthermore, it appears that the committees for the acceptance of books, which discuss appeals from traders/taxpayers regarding the decision to invalidate books, have adopted and are adopting the principle that invalidation of accounting books should not be easily permitted, even when there are significant deviations from the established rules.
+As long as the business’s business activities can be maintained in reasonable alternative ways.

 Sanctions for disqualification of books/failure to maintain ledgers